AndresSArias/PowerUp-Reto-microserviceUsers/README.md

           password: <your-password>
    ```
 5. After the tables are created execute src/main/resources/scriptInitialDBFill.sql content to populate the database
-6. Open Swagger UI and search the /auth/login endpoint and login with userDni: 9999999999, password: 1234
+6. Open Swagger UI and search the /auth/login endpoint and login with email: ADMIN@ADMIN.COM, password: 1234

 <!-- USAGE -->
 ## Usage